ander7agar/altcoin-rpc/README.md

 #### Methods
 All RPC [methods](src/methods.js) are exposed on the client interface as a camelcase'd version of those available on `bitcoind`.

-For a more complete reference about which methods are available, check the [RPC documentation](https://bitcoin.org/en/developer-reference#remote-procedure-calls-rpcs) on the [Bitcoin Core Developer Reference website](https://bitcoin.org/en/developer-reference).
+For a more complete reference about which methods are available, check the [RPC documentation](https://bitcoin.org/en/developer-reference#remote-procedure-calls-rpcs) on the [Alrcoin Core Developer Reference website](https://bitcoin.org/en/developer-reference).

 ##### Examples